-This edition was published by Viking Adult on July 15, 2014 in hardcover and has 561 pages.
+This urban fantasy is a hardcover edition that was published by Viking Adult on July 15, 2014 and has 561 pages.

 Third in the All Souls Trilogy urban fantasy series that revolves around Matthew de Claremont and Diana Bishop, their family, and their friends.